 - Bluetooth 6.1 with multipoint pairing lets you switch between phone and running watch seamlessly

 The OpenFit Pro suits runners who value audio quality alongside awareness.
-Its sound output rivals sealed earbuds whilst maintaining the open-ear safety profile that Parkrun demands.
+Its sound output rivals sealed earbuds whilst maintaining the open-ear safety profile that marathon racing demands.

-Getting your prep right makes the whole Parkrun experience much smoother.
+Proper preparation makes your marathon race experience much smoother.
 It’s usually the tiny things—specifically how you handle your gear—that stop you from being "that person" who gets in everyone else's way on the path.

 1. Setting a Safe and Balanced Volume Level